Prapullakumar2002/churn_prediction-using-ANN/README.md

 📜 License
 This project is open-source under the MIT License.
 Feel free to use and modify it for academic and learning purposes.
 🙌 Author
-Created by K.Prapulla Kuamr .
+Created by K.Prapulla Kumar .
 Feel free to connect!